dyninst/dyninst/.github/README.md

 ### Build Fedora ([actions/build-fedora](actions/build-fedora/action.yaml))

-*Builds a single configuration of Dyninst on one of the pre-built Fedora containers in the Dyninst container repo.*
+*Builds a single configuration of Dyninst on one of the pre-built Fedora containers in the Dyninst container repo*

 Only one version of gcc or clang is made available.
 This is because it is very difficult to get multiple versions of any compiler installed simultaneously on Fedora.